 Bhuri’s recovery in the ward took longer than most and she came out of surgery not feeling well.
 The morning after, she took extra time to rest in her bunk.
 She ate slowly.
 She moved slowly.
 It was the first time in years Bhuri had a few days respite from caring for her husband, and instead of worrying about the needs of others, others were caring for her.

-With her vision now restored, Bhuri looks forward to being able to care for her husband in the way she knows is required.
-With her health again in check, she feels ready to turn her attentions back to those who need her most.
+With her vision now restored, Bhuri looks forward to being able to care for her husband in the best possible way.
+With her health in check once again, she feels ready to turn her attention back to those who need her most.